NatthanichaBoonluea/NatthanichaBoonluea/README.md

 ## Experiences
 * During my study at the university
   * Term Project
-    * CS 245 Principles of Data Science
+    * CS245 Principles of Data Science
       * Predicting House Prices using Machine Learning Project
       * Python programming for this project
       * link URL to project : https://github.com/NatthanichaBoonluea/Term-Project